ShoLynx/Virtual-Tourist/README.md

 - Swipe collection view: Scrolls through the available photos in the album
 - New Collection button: Removes all available photos and downloads a new set of photos

-The state of the map pins and albums should persist.
-Allowing you to revisit them even after closing the app.
+The state of the map pins and albums should persist, allowing you to revisit them even after closing the app.

 ## Planned updates
 - A known issue about some albums showing placeholder photos or photos from other albums after New Collection is used is planned to be fixed